 Fellows start out as true research assistants to their faculty mentor by completing research tasks as assigned and developing a foundation of research skills.
 Over the duration of the fellowship, students will transition toward their own research projects depending on the mentor-mentee relationship.
 Please see the Mortara Undergraduate Research Fellows Four Year Program Guide for more details on this flexible timetable.
 Please note that most students do not transition to their own research until junior year when they have established their research skills and area of interest.

 What kinds of research duties will fellows engage in?

-Fellows will assist professors with various tasks such as conducting library and online research, collecting and analyzing qualitative and quantitative data, summarizing and analyzing research materials, and proofreading and editing written work.
+Fellows will assist professors with various tasks such as collecting literature and writing literature reviews, collecting and analyzing qualitative and quantitative data, summarizing and analyzing research materials, and proofreading and editing written work.
 In addition to working as research assistants, students may be involved in faculty seminars and conferences.
 Duties will be tailored to individual mentor-mentee abilities and needs and will likely change over time.

 Will there be a training program before the fellowship begins?

 To prepare students to work with faculty and ensure their success, the Fellows will be required to attend a series of workshops taught by advanced graduate students on practical research skills, such as how to write a literature review, data collection and analysis, and research presentation techniques.